Tom Parker Bowles: Cookbooks

 Parker Bowles's first book, published in 2004, was E Is For Eating – An Alphabet of Greed.
 His next, The Year of Eating Dangerously: A Global Adventure in Search of Culinary Extremes, was published by Ebury in 2007.
 AbeBooks named the book as one of The 50 Best Food Memoirs.
 His third, Full English: A Journey Through the British and Their Food was published in 2009 and won the Guild of Food Writers 2010 award for best work on British food.

 His next book, Let's Eat: Recipes From My Kitchen Notebook, is a compendium of his favourite recipes from his childhood, collected from around the world, and written with the amateur cook in mind.
 The book was published by St. Martin's Press and was released in 2012.
 In October 2014, he launched his fifth book titled Let's Eat Meat: Recipes for Prime Cuts, Cheap Bits and Glorious Scraps of Meat, which was published by Pavilion.
 His seventh book, Fortnum and Mason – Christmas and Other Winter Feasts (4th Estate) was released in October 2018.
+Cooking and the Crown: Royal Recipes from Queen Victoria to King Charles III was released in October 2024.